Robinson-Design-Engineers/tidal-creek-algorithm/README.md

 # tidal-creek-algorithm

 Repository for the semi-automated tidal creek extraction algorithm developed by Chirol et al. 2018.
 Used in Summer 2024 for the Ashleyville marsh project.
 The original algorithm was built in MATLAB.
 This repository mimics the code in Python.
-Several functions have been reworked and slightly tweaked, but the overall functionality is maintained.
+Several functions have been reworked, but the overall functionality is maintained.

 ## Original Citation
 The original work can be cited as: Chirol, C., Haigh, I. D., Pontee, N., Thompson, C. E., & Gallop, S. L. (2018).
 Parametrizing tidal creek morphology in mature saltmarshes using semi-automated extraction from lidar.
 Remote sensing of environment, 209, 291-311.